woleet/woleet.id-server/README.md

 You should get:

     { "message": "Invalid or missing API token", "status": 401 }

-### Display server logs

-     ./app.sh logs -f

-### Stop the server

-    ./app.sh stop

-## Configuration
-### Change administrator account password
+# Change administrator account password

-When you run it for the first time, Woleet.&#8203;ID Server creates an administrator account with login `admin` and password `pass`.
+When you run it for the first time, Woleet.ID Server creates an administrator account with login `admin` and password `pass`.
 You need to change the password of the `admin` account.

 - Open the client web app
 - Sign in as admin
 - Edit the 'admin' user and change his password: there is currently no way to recover passwords, so be sure you will not forget it

 > NOTE: You can give administrator rights to any user account.

-### Set server Identity URL
+# Set server Identity URL

 The identity URL is the public URL of the `/identity` endpoint.

 - Open the client web app
 - Sign in as admin
 - Select the `Settings` menu
 - Enter the identity URL as you expose it the the internet: as an example, if your server domain is `idserver.acme.com`, the identity URL would be `https://idserver.acme.com:3001/identity`.

 > WARNING: It is preferable to serve the identity URL on the default HTTPS port 443.
 To do this, simply set WOLEET_ID_SERVER_IDENTITY_PORT to 443.

-### Use an Open ID Connect provider
+# Use an OpenID Connect provider

-You can use an OpenID user provider with Woleet.&#8203;ID Server.
+You can use an OpenID Connect provider with Woleet.D Server.
 In the "OpenID Connect configuration" panel:
 - Check "Use OpenID Connect"
-- Set the `Open ID Connect URL` in order to match `<Open ID Connect URL>/.well-known/openid-configuration`.
+- Set the `OpenID Connect URL` in order to match `<OpenID Connect URL>/.well-known/openid-configuration`.
-- Set the `Client id` and `Client secret` as defined by your provider.
+- Set the `Client Id` and `Client secret` as defined by your provider.
-- Set the `Authorization callback URL` as `https://<Current web interface>/oauth/callback` (it should be automatically set).
+- Set the `Authorization callback URL` as `https://<current web interface>/oauth/callback` (it should be automatically set).

 > NOTE: The "Use OpenID Connect" checkbox will be automatically unchecked if the server cannot reach the OpenID provider.

-### Use Woleet.&#8203;ID Server as an Open ID Connect provider
+# Use Woleet.ID Server as an OpenID Connect provider

 You can be uses as an OpenID provider.
 In the "OpenID Connect Provider configuration" panel:
 - Check "Enable OpenID Connect Provider"
-- Set the `Issuer URL` in order to match `<Open ID Connect Provider URL>/.well-known/openid-configuration`.
+- Set the `Issuer URL` in order to match `<OpenID Connect Provider URL>/.well-known/openid-configuration`.
   > Note: that is only if you want to conform to the Discovery specification, the `Issuer URL` value itself does not need to resolve to anything.
 - Set the `Provider URL` as `https://<OpenID Provider>` (it should be automatically set).
 - Set the `Interface URL` as `https://<Current web interface>` (it should be automatically set).
 - Define a client:
-  - Set the `ClientId` and `Client Secret` (it should be automatically set).
+  - Set the `Client Id` and `Client Secret` (it should be automatically set).
   - Set a least one `Redirect URI`.

-> NOTE: The OpenID Connect Provider will not be effectively enabled without at least one specified client.
+> NOTE: The OpenID Connect Provider will not be effectively enabled without at least one specified OpenID client.

 You will be then able to get user information from your third party app.
 The associated OpenID client must request access to the `openid profile email` scope to get user information and `signature` to use the signature endpoint.